Professor Ratbaggy (album)

-Professor Ratbaggy is the debut eponymous album by Australian rock/pop band Professor Ratbaggy and originally released on EMI Records in 1999.
+Professor Ratbaggy is the debut album by Australian rock/pop band Professor Ratbaggy and originally released on EMI Records in 1999.
 "Coma" was released as a single, it was written by band members, Stephen Hadley (bass guitar, backing vocals), Bruce Haymes (keyboards, organ, backing vocals), Paul Kelly (guitar, vocals) and Peter Luscombe (drums) who were all members of Kelly's backing band.
 "Coma" was remixed by Wicked Beat Sound System.

 Track listing

 All songs were written by Bruce Haymes, Peter Luscombe, Paul Kelly and Stephen Hadley, except where noted.